-Like many independent schools, particularly those with no religious affiliation, Ascham is a not-for-profit company limited by guarantee, established in that form in 1937 by the school's longest serving headmistress, Miss Margaret Bailey, who had previously owned Ascham privately.
-She transferred ownership to the company in order to secure the school's perpetual succession.
+Like many independent schools, particularly those with no religious affiliation, Ascham is a not-for-profit company limited by guarantee.
+The company was established in 1937 by the School's longest serving headmistress, Miss Margaret Bailey, who had previously privately owned the School.
+She transferred ownership to the company in order to secure the School's perpetual succession.

-The company has no shareholders, but only members, who are not entitled to share in the revenue or capital of the school, but are required to make a token nominal contribution were it ever wound up.
-In other ways they occupy a position akin to shareholders: they receive the company's annual report and attend and vote at general meetings.
+The company has no shareholders, only members, who are not entitled to share in the revenue or capital of the School, but are required to make a token nominal contribution were it ever wound up.
+In other ways they occupy a position akin to shareholders: they receive the Company's annual report and attend and vote at general meetings.

 Publications and reports

 Who are the members and how are they appointed?

 The members of the company are people who have a long-term connection with Ascham.
 Currently there are about 200.
 They have been appointed because they share a dedication to Ascham as an institution, a continuing interest in Ascham, and a significant understanding of Ascham.
 They include former students, parents, governors and senior staff—all of whom have in one way or another contributed significantly to the School and demonstrated the necessary long-term connection and dedication.